202C-Pilot/202C-Master-Course/week08.md

 * Writers can learn how to develop arguments systematically, and the ability to do this will improve writing ability.
 * The rhetorical appeals to logic, emotion, and the character of the writer are not separate although they can be talked about individually; argumentation does not devalue emotional appeals although emotional appeals must be used responsibly.
 * Style is neither mere ornament nor mere correctness.
 Rather, style choices contribute to the persuasiveness of a document and will be different for different situations.
 * Design is neither mere ornament nor mere correctness.
-The design of pages contributes to a reader's understanding of content.
+The design of pages and screens contributes to a reader's understanding of content.
 The design of visuals affects how people interpret a graph or table.

 Keep these assumptions about persuasion in mind as you read this lesson and continue work on your job application package.